HP ENVY 6555e Printer Review

 Yes

 The HP ENVY 6555e has a very low page yield, so you'll have to replace the ink cartridges often if you print regularly.
-Also, because this printer uses a tri-color cartridge, you must replace the color cartridge even if one color runs out, forcing you to discard the remaining ink.
-There's a high-yield black ink cartridge available, the HP 68e EvoMore Black, which has an advertised yield of around 320 pages, but there isn't a high-yield tri-color cartridge.
+Additionally, since this printer utilizes a tri-color cartridge, you must replace the entire cartridge even if only one color runs out, resulting in the need to discard the remaining ink.
+A high-yield black ink cartridge, the HP 68e EvoMore Black, is available, with an advertised yield of approximately 320 pages.
+However, there is no high-yield tri-color cartridge.

-Setting up this printer as an HP+ device prevents you from using third-party cartridges and will require an uninterrupted internet connection to use the printer; HP continuously updates the firmware to block the use of third-party cartridges.
+Setting up this printer as an HP+ device prevents the use of third-party cartridges and requires an uninterrupted internet connection to operate the printer.
+HP continuously updates the firmware to block the use of third-party cartridges.

 The printer shows a warning when the ink is low, but it doesn't prevent you from continuing the print job, so you might end up with some faded, low-quality prints.